-- This guide provides only supplemental information as it pertains to the Fusion Hybrid, Milan Hybrid and MKZ Hybrid vehicles.
+- This guide provides only supplemental information as it pertains to the Fusion Hybrid and MKZ Hybrid vehicles.
 The same rules apply when approaching any potential high-voltage situation.
 Always follow your high-voltage safety training.
-Some precautions to be taken in any high-voltage situation include: - Remove all jewelry (watches, necklaces and earrings).
-Metal objects are conductors of electricity. - Wear the necessary PPEs (high-voltage rubber gloves, face shield, insulated boots, protective raincoat or apron). - Bring the following equipment: - Class ABC powder-type fire extinguisher - A non-conductive object about 1.5 m (5 ft) long used to safely push someone away from the vehicle if they accidentally come in contact with high-voltage.
+Some precautions to take in a high-voltage situation include: - Remove all jewelry: Watches, necklaces and earrings.
+Remove any metal objects that are conductors of electricity. - Wear the necessary PPEs: High-voltage rubber gloves, face shield, insulated boots, protective raincoat and apron. - Bring the following equipment: - Class ABC powder-type fire extinguisher. - A nonconductive object, about 1.5 m (5 ft) long.
+This can be used to safely push someone away from the vehicle if they accidentally come in contact with high-voltage.